jmgandarias/uma-m5core2/README.md

 sudo ./install.sh
 ```

-Once install, you can open it
+Once installed, you can open it
 ```
 ./arduino
 ```